 As we’ve discussed in elsewhere, government intervention is the most important factor in the success of a False Claims Act case.
 Part of this is because the vast resources of the government often convince defendants to settle.
 While settlements are a good thing for whistleblowers and the government, however, there is a possible downside.

-As we’ve explained above a single fraudulent scheme can involve thousands of penalties.
+As we’ve explained above, a single fraudulent scheme can involve thousands of False Claims Act penalties.
 In addition, each penalty can be tens of thousands of dollars.
 Thus, it should come as no surprise that False Claims Act penalties add up considerably.

-For example, in United States ex rel.
+For instance, in United States ex rel.
 Bunk v.
 Gosselin World Wide Moving, N.V, government contractors submitted 9,136 invoices under contracts they obtained through bid-rigging.
-The Government chose not to prove any damages at all and instead established 9,136 penalties.
-Therefore, even at the minimum penalty amount, the defendant faced over $50 million in penalties.
+Although, the Government chose not to prove any damages at all and instead established 9,136 False Claims Act penalties.
+Therefore, even at the minimum penalty amount, the defendant faced over $50 million in FCA penalties.
 Subsequently, the government agreed to accept $24 million in settlement.

-Health care fraud can also generate huge numbers of penalties.
-In United States ex rel.
+Health care fraud can also generate huge numbers of False Claims Act penalties.
+For example, in United States ex rel.
 Drakeford v.
 Tuomey, 792 F.3d 364, 386 (4th Cir.
 2015), a hospital compensated its physicians in a way that violated the Stark Law against physician self-referrals.
 In other words, the hospital bribed the physicians to practice there.
 A jury found that the hospital violated the Stark Law and therefore the False Claims Act.
 It further found that Tuomey had submitted 21,730 false claims to Medicare with a total value of $39,313,065.
-The district court assessed 21,730 civil penalties.
-Ultimately, the hospital was on the hook for $119,515,000 in penalties.
+The district court assessed 21,730 civil False Claims Act penalties.
+Ultimately, the hospital was on the hook for $119,515,000 in FCA penalties.

-Likewise, in United States ex rel Lutz v.
+In United States ex rel Lutz v.
 BlueWave, No. 14-cv-00230 (D.S.C.
 May 23, 2018), a jury convicted defendants of violating the Anti-Kickback Statute to procure laboratory tests.
-The jury found that the defendants had presented over 38,000 claims, damaging the government by approximately $17 million.
-The court noted that the government could have sought penalties for 38,887 penalties for a total of between $213,878,500 and $427,757,000, but requested penalties of $5000 and for only 11,500 of the claims.
-The court therefore, imposed penalties of over $63 million as part of a $114 million total award.
+Subsequently, the jury found that the defendants had presented over 38,000 claims, damaging the government by approximately $17 million.
+The court noted that the government could have sought 38,887 False Claims Act penalties for a total of between $213,878,500 and $427,757,000, but requested FCA penalties of $5000 and for only 11,500 of the claims.
+But, the court only imposed statutory penalties of over $63 million as part of a $114 million total award.

-When a mortgage company violated underwriting guidelines and therefore fraudulently obtained FHA insurance for its mortgages, it was liable for over 1000 penalties.
+When a mortgage company violated underwriting guidelines and therefore fraudulently obtained FHA insurance for its mortgages, it was liable for over 1000 FCA penalties.
 United States v.
 Americus Mortg.
 Corp., No. 4:12-CV-2676 (S.D.
 Tex.
 Sep.
-14, 2017) In that case, Allied Capital, Americus Mortgage, and their owner, Jim Hodge, falsely represented to HUD that FHA-insured loans had been underwritten with due diligence and were eligible for FHA insurance.
-As a result the court found 1,295 penalties, totaling $12,950,000 as part of a $268,757,929 total award.
+14, 2017) Defendants falsely represented to HUD that FHA-insured loans had been underwritten with due diligence and were eligible for FHA insurance.
+As a result, the court found 1,295 False Claims Act penalties, totaling $12,950,000 as part of a $268,757,929 total award.

 There are keys to know to understand False Claims Act penalties.
 Firstly, a False Claims Act penalty is required for every violation, this may be for each false claim, false statement, or other depending on the misconduct.
-Secondly, the potential penalty range adjusts periodically to account for inflation.
-Thus, after June 2020, penalties are $11,665 to $23,331 per violation.
-Thirdly, a jury determines the number of penalties and a judge sets the precise penalty per violation.
+Secondly, the potential False Claims Act penalty range range adjusts periodically to account for inflation.
+Thus, False Claims Act penalties are currently $12,537 to $25,076 per violation.
+Thirdly, a jury determines the number of statutory FCA penalties and a judge sets the precise FCA penalty per violation.
 Moreover, the judge can consider many factors including, seriousness of the misconduct, acceptance of responsibility, and how isolated the actions were.
-The large numbers of penalties possible in a single scheme, together with tens of thousands of dollars per violation, result in some False Claims Act penalties awards in the tens or hundreds of millions of dollars.
+The large numbers of False Claims Act penalties possible in a single scheme, together with tens of thousands of dollars per violation, result in some False Claims Act penalties awards in the tens or hundreds of millions of dollars.